Jhilli fetches gold at Asian Weightlifting Championship | Sports-Games

 Jhilli, a junior world championship bronze medallist, lifted 69kg in the snatch and followed that up by 88kg in clean jerk for a total of 157kg to finish on top of the podium in all three categories of the gold level Olympic qualifier event which was postponed last year due to the pandemic.

-The silver medal went to the Philippines' Mary Flor Diaz for her effort of 135kg (60kg+75kg).
+The silver medal went to Philippines' Mary Flor Diaz for her effort of 135kg (60kg+75kg).

 With the win, Jhilli bettered her silver-winning performance in the last edition.
 However, it was an underwhelming performance as she had lifted 162kg (71kg+91kg) at the same event in 2019.

+After lifting 68kg and 71kg, Sneha failed to lift 73kg in her final snatch attempt.
+While in clean and jerk, she hoisted 93kg in her first try but couldn't manage 98kg and 100kg in the subsequent attempts.

-Her gold was India's second medal of the tournament as star weightlifter Mirabai Chanu smashed the world record in the clean and jerk category enroute to a bronze medal on Saturday.
+Her final standing will be determined after the end of the group A proceedings.
+Jhilli's gold was India's second medal of the tournament as star weightlifter Mirabai Chanu had smashed the world record in the clean and jerk category enroute a bronze medal on Saturday.

 The Olympic-bound Chanu lifted 86kg in snatch and a world record of 119kg in clean and jerk for a total of 205kg, which was also her personal best.